ramwanikirtan/21days-of-AgenticAI-GenAi/day2/Pydantic/README.md

 - Using nested models for structured data
 - Customizing fields with constraints and descriptions
 - Comparing dataclasses and Pydantic models for validation
+- Writing custom field and model validators
+- Serializing models for APIs and data storage

 ## How to Use
 - Explore `intro.ipynb` for step-by-step code examples and explanations